-The first few hours before and after a disaster are critical and precious for saving lives and reducing further injury.
+hours before and after a disaster are critical and precious for saving lives and reducing furt injury.
 Often external help may take time to reach the disaster site.
-In any disaster, often the neighbours are first to respond.
-The first responders are people who act first in a disaster situation, usually lack basic response skills to deal medical or other emergencies.
-The aim of community level management is to train the individuals and the members of local community to deal with emergency situation effectively.
-Trained community members are lifesaving assets in such situations.
-Thus community level management involves people's participation.
+In any disaster, often the neighbour are first to respond.
+The first responders are people who act first in a disaster situation, usually lack base espond.
+The first responders are people who act first in a disaster situation, usually lack of the individuals and the members of local community to deal with emergency situation effectively.
+Train community members are lifesaving assets in such situations.
+Thus community level management involves people's par Expanoli.